This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 It’s not always possible to tell exactly what causes early menopause in each case, but these are some of the most common reasons.

-Hormone Replacement Therapy (HRT) is a typical treatment for menopausal women under 40.
+Hormone Replacement Therapy (HRT) can help manage symptoms for menopausal women of any age, but especially those under 40.
 Though there are various methods, the goal is to supply your body with the necessary hormones for your age bracket until you reach the proper age for menopause.
-HRT can help combat side effects like bone loss, lack of interest in sex, and low energy so you’re not struggling with the effects of aging while still young.
+While HRT cannot reverse menopause, it can help combat side effects like bone loss, lack of interest in sex, and low energy so you’re not struggling with the effects of aging while still young.

 As if you need more reasons not to use tobacco, smoking is a huge factor in bringing on menopause earlier than average.